 And if you have any questions or experiences about bookkeeper fees and pricing, please leave a comment below so we can keep the discussion going.

 P.S.
-Once you start charging a BAS lodgement fee, you’re officially one step closer to package-based pricing.
+Once you start charging BAS lodgement fees, you’re officially one step closer to package-based pricing.

 Do you need help with pricing the rest of your bookkeeping packages?
-Join me for 5 Pricing Mistakes Bookkeepers Make (a free email series) and uncover the common mistakes you’re making and what to do instead.
+Join me for 5 Pricing Mistakes Bookkeepers Make (a mini course) and uncover the common mistakes you’re making and what to do instead